-Work off your sugar coma with a walk down to the River Ouse for a boat trip from King’s Staith Landing or Lendal Bridge (daily at 12pm and 1.30pm with extra sailings in summer, £10 adults, free for children or with a York Pass).
+Work off your sugar coma with a walk down to the River Ouse for a boat trip from King’s Staith Landing or Lendal Bridge (daily at 12pm and 1.30pm with extra sailings in summer, £9.50 adults, £4.50 for children or free with a York Pass).
 The 45-minute trip takes you up and down the river with lots of facts about the city’s history.
-Or if you want to explore the river on your own, then in the summer the same company hires out mini red motorboats which seat up to eight (available April–October, costing £25–£40 per hour).
+Or if you want to explore the river on your own, the same company hires out mini red motorboats in summer which seat up to eight (available April–October, costing £25–£40 per hour).

 Finally head to York’s National Railway Museum, the world’s largest railway museum which shows off the city’s long railway history in a huge train shed near the station (free entry).
 It has around 100 trains on display, from Queen Victoria’s Royal Train and the world speed record-holding Mallard to an original Eurostar train and the only Japanese Shinkansen bullet train on display outside of Japan.